-Iowa Corn partners with and supports a number of environmental initiatives and organizations focused on protecting Iowa’s land and water.
+Iowa Corn is proud to support a number of environmental initiatives with diverse partners to help improve Iowa's land and water.
 A few examples include:

 The Iowa Nutrient Reduction Strategy (also referred to as the Water Quality Initiative) is a science- and technology-based framework that aims to assess and reduce nutrients in Iowa waters and the Gulf of Mexico.
 The team is actively working to educate growers and encourage widespread adoption of the best management practices.
 This strategy has been prepared by the Iowa Department of Agriculture and Land Stewardship, Iowa Department of Natural Resources and the Iowa State University College of Agriculture and Life Sciences.
 Learn more.